xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 Unfortunately, self-love does not come easily for some people.

 I hated myself and the thought of loving myself always disgusted me.
-My mind would go:
+My mind would go: _“Love myself?

-_“Love myself?
 No way!
 I suck!
 I’m terrible!
 I’m a failure!
 I’m the worst!
 Why should I love myself when I’m so pathetic?”_

 I often had those feelings and the idea of loving myself never sat well with me.
 Why should I love myself when I’m not even excelling at something?
 Why should I love myself when I’m not good enough?

 I thought I wasn’t worthy of love because all I could see were my flaws and mistakes.

-For those of us who were unable to receive love from our family or environment while growing up, it's common to struggle in recognizing our own worth.
-Especially if you have experienced abuse, whether physical or verbal, the cruel treatment inflicted upon you can cause you to hate yourself.
+For those of us who were **unable to receive love from our family** or environment while growing up, it's common to **struggle in recognizing our own worth.**

+Especially if you have experienced abuse, whether physical or verbal, the cruel treatment inflicted upon you could cause you to hate yourself.
 We often internalize the negativity directed at us, and we see ourselves negatively just like how we were treated.
 This tends to lead to serious conditions such as anxiety and depression.

 ## Honestly, Self-Love is Not Easy